Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{\textit{Architecture Evaluation (AE)}} aims to assess the architectural solutions that are proposed during AS against the ASRs \citep{hofmeister2007general}.
+\textbf{\textit{Architecture Evaluation (AE)}} aims to assess the architectural solutions that are proposed during AS activity against the ASRs \citep{hofmeister2007general}.
 During the AE activity, various factors are considered, such as pros and cons, trade-offs, and constraints of architectural solutions that result in the selection of appropriate architectural solutions for satisfying ASRs.
-The AE activity is supported by 13.8\% (12 out of 87) of the studies, and five type of architectural information (such as General architectural information, Architectural solution, Architectural decision) were mined to guide AE (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-For instance, Andrzej \textit{et al}. {[S14]} proposed an Architecture Decision Support System (ADSS) prototype tool that can mine various types of architectural information (e.g., architectural solutions, architectural decisions and their rationale) from diverse sources, such as Q\&A sites and Wiki.
-The mined architectural information can help architects evaluate (among others) candidate architectural solutions to a given architectural problem by making architectural decisions when conducting AE.
+The AE activity is supported by 16.3\% (17 out of 104) of the studies (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).

+\textit{Problems solved and approaches used in AE} - Classification-based approaches were mainly utilized to solve problems related to AE (see Figure \ref{MiningApproachesArchActivitiesYears}).
+Problems solved in AE activity include identification and classification of architectural solutions, architectural decisions, and system requirements.
+For instance, Andrzej et al. {[S14]} proposed an Architecture Decision Support System (ADSS) tool that can identify and classify various types of architectural information, such as architectural solutions (e.g., architecture patterns), architectural decisions (e.g., technology decisions) from diverse sources, including Q\&A sites and Wiki.
+Among others, the mined architectural information can help architects evaluate candidate architectural solutions to a given architecture design concern when conducting AE.

+\textit{Datasets and sources in AE} - Code-based (e.g., {[S34]}) and text-based (e.g., {[S2]}{[S14]}) datasets are the common datasets in AE activity.
+On the other hand, Q\&A sites, Wiki, issue tracking systems, and technical blogs and tutorials are the most employed sources in this activity.

+\textbf{\textit{Architecture Synthesis (AS)}}: In AS activity, a set of candidate architectural solutions are proposed to address the ASRs that have been gathered during AA, and the AS activity essentially links the problem space to the solution space during architectural design \citep{hofmeister2007general}.
+The AS activity is the topic of 13.5\% (14 out of 104) of the studies.

+\textit{Problems solved and approaches used in AS} - Classification-based approaches were predominately used for mining six types of architectural information to solve the problems related to AS.
+The problems solved in AS include classification of architectural solutions, architectural decisions, and system requirements.
+For instance, in {[S4]}, Soliman et al. used a qualitative analysis approach to mine architectural information for technology decisions from Stack Overflow and classified the architectural information into several categories including solution synthesis, in which the mined architectural information in the solution synthesis category provides developers with a set of technology solutions for addressing architectural concerns.

+\textit{Datasets and sources in AS} - Text-based dataset (e.g., {[S15]}{[S79]}) is the frequently used dataset in AS, whereas, Q\&A sites, Wiki, issue tracking systems, and technical blogs \& tutorials are the main sources in this activity.